 Thus, you will often see these kinds of extended string basses far more often coming in the form of a mutilated tree trunk than any of the classic shapes from towards the middle of the 20th century.
 Not for me personally, but I suppose I can see the appeal.

 So, there you have it!

 Hopefully, your curiosity regarding how many strings are on a bass guitar has been at least somewhat satiated, and you are feeling far more informed on the subject, having been shown through the relative history of the bass guitar and the development of variants that feature more strings.

 Find a number of strings that is right for you, and do not let anyone else tell you otherwise what to do or what to think.

 FAQs How Many Strings are on a Bass Guitar?

 Neither is inherently better than the other, though one might be better suited to your needs than the other.
-Some genres and styles of music will tend to require a four string bass more than a five string bass, just as other genres and styles of music will ask more from a five string bass than a four string bass.
-Basses with more strings tend to ask more of the user, especially with regards to the dampening of strings while playing, though they are said to offer a really rewarding experience for the work that is put in.
+Some genres and styles of music will tend to require a four-string bass more than a five-string bass, just as other genres and styles of music will ask more from a five-string bass than a four-string bass.
+Basses with more strings tend to ask more of the user, especially with regard to the dampening of strings while playing, though they are said to offer a really rewarding experience for the work that is put in.

 The original reason bass guitars only have 4 strings has to do with the instrument that it is evolved from.
 As a relative latecomer to the game, the bass guitar was the first time a bass instrument of its kind had been rendered in such a way as to allow the user to play it horizontally.
 The instrument it is evolved from, a double bass (often referred to as an upright bass), was, you guessed it, a vertical instrument that would be played held aloft and plucked with the sides of the fingers in a very similar way to the electric guitar.